 "Even if it’s for the sake of revenue, appreciate the vision that these people were trying to present.
 Accept that some things are imperfect or could have been better and have fun."

 That’s not the greatest challenge facing Red Dead Redemption 2 though.
-It probably will be the highest rated game of this generation, toppling the likes of God of War, The Legend of Zelda: Breath of the Wild, Super Mario Odyssey and Bloodborne.
+It probably will be the highest rated game of this generation, toppling the likes of The Legend of Zelda: Breath of the Wild, Super Mario Odyssey and Bloodborne.
 It will most likely sell tens of millions of units before 2018 has even ended.
 It will be discussed much more in the coming days and thanks to Red Dead Online, it will also remain relevant for the generation to come, much like Grand Theft Auto Online has remained relevant till now.
 Is it a bad thing when an excellent experience is earmarked as “the best” by any crowd of people, much less game reviewers?
 Well, no. Quality may vary from person to person and fun will always be subjective.

 The real challenge facing Red Dead Redemption 2 isn’t in how it caters to hype culture while defying it, releasing on its own terms without a damn for the competition.
 It’s in how we ultimately perceive and appreciate the artists, programmers, writers, voice actors, designers, interns, producers, Q&A testers, and so on behind it.
 When CD Projekt RED was revealed to have put its employees through the wringer for The Witcher 3: Wild Hunt, some felt that this was a necessary sacrifice for the sake of a masterpiece.
 It’s not a viewpoint I personally agree with but throughout history, art and suffering have been synonymous.
 Can you have art without the suffering?
 Even the happiest novels and the most beautiful paintings hide tales of indomitable will and effort punctuated by near-endless suffering.